 When the sunshine hits in Dublin, this is the place to make a beeline for.
 Sophie’s is a pretty rooftop bar and terrace in the Dean hotel, with zesty cocktails (try the Mad Ting, which is served in soda can).
 Once the sun goes down, things get toasty with blankets and heaters.

 This unique spacious terrace bar on the 9th floor of Sense Hotel has an endless feeling of sky and stars.
 There’s views of National Assembly and the Alexander Nevski Cathedral, as well as the mountains.
 As for drinks?
 There’s delicious Bulgarian wines and plenty of bubbles.

 This extremely popular rooftop is an iconic part of the Shoreditch skyline, and its twice-yearly transformations are always stellar.
-This summer they’ve transformed their rooftop into LAS MEXICANAS – inspired by the female Lucha Libre wrestlers of Mexico and beyond.
+Their bottomless brunch is a London institution, with DJs, drag hosts, games and cocktails.
+Spend the day here – and then stay for the night…

 On the 18th floor of the Steam Hotel, this boujie bar is a hotspot for cocktails.
 On Fridays and Saturdays they are visited by famous and unknown DJs, who create a really fun atmosphere on the weekend.

 BAR Vulkan is a restaurant and bar with outdoor seating on the Akerselva river, and a large roof terrace overlooking the city.
 It’s open from May to September and is ideal for after work drinks or brunch cocktails.
 It’s one of the best rooftop bars in Europe, hands down.

 Situated high above the roofs of Berlin, this beach bar offers a wonderful view over the city.
 Huge amounts of sand is spread across the ground, which makes the holiday feeling complete when it’s sunny and warm out!
 Deck5 is a super place to enjoy a sunset with a glass of wine and some snacks.